Pan American Games sports: Current Pan American Games program

 Nine of the 39 sports (Aquatics, Basketball, Canoeing, Cycling, Football, Gymnastics, Volleyball, Equestrian and Wrestling) consist of multiple disciplines.
 Disciplines from the same sport are grouped under the same heading:

 For equestrian and wrestling, the figures in each cell indicate the number of events for each sport, and not for each discipline separately.

-Multiple new sports and events were added to the next edition of the games in 2023.
-The new sports are breaking, skateboarding and sport climbing.

 The following sports have been contested at the Pan American Games:

 Discontinued sports

 The following sports were previously part of the Pan American Games program as official sports, but are no longer on the current program.